Diana's Baths, White Mountains, NH. Photo: Jonathan Guilbert

 Diana was a member of the renowned poetry performance group Angels of Fire, who performed throughout London and the UK, including the Royal Festival Hall’s ‘VoiceBox.’
 In New Hampshire she founded ‘3 Voices,’ featuring the work of three women writers who weave their poetry and prose together both on the page and in performance.

 Diana is a graduate of University College London (BA in English Literature) and in 2011 was a Visiting Research Associate at the Women’s Studies Research Centre, Brandeis.
 She is also a certified practitioner of Attunement, a lifestyle and healing practice; and was a founder member of the Seacoast Attunement Practitioners, based in her home town of Portsmouth, NH, who ran workshops and conferences on Attunement, Women’s Healing Space and the Ethics of Personal Power for mental health professionals.

-Also in the works are two new books.
-Coherence: using archetype and the quantum worldview to understand our creative power is a non-fiction book that argues for a sense of personal coherence, a deepening of the sense of who we are and what is valuable in life so that our actions and creations are also coherent.
-Read the Introduction here:
+Diana's new non-fiction book, 'Coherent Self, Coherent Mind: a New Synthesis of Myth, Metaphysics & Bohm's Implicate Order' from 'O' Books, draws on archetype and the quantum worldview to understand our creative power to argue for a sense of personal coherence, a deepening of the sense of who we are and what is valuable in life so that our actions and creations are also coherent.

 The Labyrinth in the Village is a young adult/adult novel retelling the grail story in contemporary Wales in which 17 year-old Pierce discovers a labyrinth that takes him into the grail story.
 Moving back and forth between story and village life, he discovers the power of his imagination.
 Read a sample chapter here: